leanprover/lean4/doc/monads/intro.md

 Monads build on the following fundamental type classes which you will need to understand first before fully understanding monads.
-Shown in light blue are some concrete functors and monads that will be also be covered in this chapter:
+Shown in light blue are some concrete functors and monads that will also be covered in this chapter:

 ![image](../images/monads.svg)